FractalVisionz/FractalVisions/README.md

 Our Mission Statement

 Support our mission.
-We help build a strong foundation for each artist tto continue creating their work.
-Every archival printed product is made locally here in Fort Collins, Colorado and shipped directly to the customer.

-Our Long Term Vision
+We help build a strong foundation for each artist to continue creating their work.
+E Our Long Term Vision

 Fractal Vision consists of a vision shared with other artists in the community.
 Creating a unique opportunity for those who wish to share the message behind their artwork.
 Together we share our visions with others.